Updated July 17, 2019

 Six months have elapsed since you created your Python learning plan.
 Congrats!
 You've just been promoted to a supervisor position.
 You no longer have to perform data management tasks yourself.
 Because you completed your Python learning plan and were able to realize significant time savings by scripting those tasks, you want your direct reports to also learn Python.
 The scripts you created will probably need to be updated at some point, and new ones created.

 - From your My Learning Plans page, find the plan and click Assign Plan under its title.

 - In the Assign Plan dialog box, type or copy/paste the email addresses of your direct reports separated by a space or comma.

 - Tip: There is no limit to the number of email addresses you can enter in the box.
-Copy/pasting from an Excel spreadsheet that stores emails in one column with no header row or from a text file is easy and fast.
+Copy/pasting from an Excel spreadsheet that stores emails in one column with no header row or from a CSV or text file is easy and fast.

 - Add a personal note to the boilerplate email text if desired.